DETAILED ACTION

 and wherein the enzyme protein is extracellular to the yeast – Hille teaches that the enzyme is added to yeast extracellularly (page 3, lines 45-46), not expressed intracellularly by genetic modification, for example.

-Hille does not teach that the composition comprises (c) a polyol stabilizing agent.
+Hille does not discuss that the composition comprises (c) a polyol stabilizing agent.

 However, Schooneveld teaches liquid bread improving compositions comprising one or more enzymes, ascorbic acid, and one or more polyols ([0008]).
 Schooneveld teaches that the enzymes may be selected from carbohydrases, protein modifying enzymes, redox enzymes, and lipid modifying enzymes ([0013]).
 Schooneveld teaches that polyols provide a stabilizing effect by lowering the water activity in aqueous solutions to such an extent that processes which inactivate enzymes and degrade ascorbic acid, and microbial infections are slowed down, providing an advantage for commercial products in that shelf life can be extended ([0009]).
 The liquid bread improving compositions are mixed with yeast, water, and flour to form a dough ([0015]).

 It would have been obvious for one of ordinary skill in the art, before the effective filing date of the claimed invention, to modify the composition of Hille with the teachings of Schooneveld to add a polyol stabilizer.
 First, Hille teaches that the processing aids (i.e., enzymes and ascorbic acid (p.
 3, lines 21-27) may be added in powder form or dissolved in water in a concentrated solution (p.
 3, lines 46-47).
+Hille further teaches that the drying the extruded mixture is optional (claim 9).
 Schooneveld, teaches that it is advantageous to add polyols to liquid bread improving compositions comprising a solution of enzymes and ascorbic acid to prevent inactivation of enzymes and degradation of ascorbic acid ([0009]).
 Therefore, one of ordinary skill in the art would have been motivated to add a polyol stabilizer to the composition of Hille to prevent enzyme and ascorbic acid inactivation/degradation.
-One of ordinary skill in the art would have had a reasonable expectation of success in doing so given the teachings of Schooneveld.
+One of ordinary skill in the art would have had a reasonable expectation of success in arriving at the claimed invention because Hille teaches that the yeast may have a high moisture content and the enzymes may be added in the form of solutions, and Schooneveld teaches adding a polyol stabilizer to solutions of enzymes and ascorbic acid.

 Claim 1 is therefore rendered obvious.